-TABLE 59: CONTROLLED DEVELOPMENT ZONE INTENTION AND ZONE ATTRIBUTES

-Intention The controlled development zone was established with the intention of ensuring sustainable development on landscapes with low environmental sensitivity, that should also be able to withstand lower developmental impacts.
-Development activity is allowed if it is controlled and monitored to ensure such is done in a sustainable manner and to prevent degradation of surrounding environments.
-Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded) • Environmental features that have a low environmental sensitivity rating, inside and outside urban boundaries.
+TABLE 59: CONTROLLED DEVELOPMENT ZONE INTENTION AND ZONE ATTRIBUTES and to prevent degradation of surrounding environments.
+Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded) Environmental features that have a low environmental sensitivity rating, inside and outside urban boundaries.
 Areas for development expansion may be required in urban areas, as well as in rural areas.
 This zone allows for expansion onto environments with low sensitivity rating but should occur with adherence to the guidelines provided to prevent high- risk impacts of developments on natural environments.
 Areas with no environmental sensitivity, and with low-medium to very high environmental sensitivity.
 Built-up areas.
 Rural settlements.
 Areas with attributes included in the agricultural zone, and the conservation zones.
 The attributes excluded include attributes that form base data for other zones in this EMF for which other management guidelines apply.